What to Do in Appenzell – Best Things to do in Appenzellerland

-Appenzellerland (consisting of Appenzell and the Alpstein mountains) is located in the north of Switzerland, close to Germany (the main language here is German).
-It is one of the most original parts of Switzerland, with a beautiful old town and a stunning scenery.
+Appenzellerland (consisting of Appenzell and the Alpstein mountains) is located in the north of Switzerland, close to Germany (the main language here is Swiss-German).
+It is one of the most original parts of Switzerland, with a beautiful tiny town center and a stunning scenery.
 It is a paradise for nature lovers, hikers, and for small town- and outdoor sports lovers.

 I stayed for about 36 hours in Appenzell or better in Appenzellerland and this is my recommended itinerary for about 36 hours in Appenzellerland and you´ll also find a tip for accommodation.